jaakkojokinen/puppet/README.md

 ## Terminal

-Module for changing terminal color settings.
+Module for prefered terminal settings.

 ## Yarn

 Module for installing nodejs and yarn for Ubuntu 16.04.
 Tested only with VirtualBox VM.